keboola/developers-docs/integrate/docker-runner/processors.md

 (extractor, writer, ...).
 When [Docker Runner](/integrate/docker-runner/) runs a docker image, a processor may be used to pre-process the inputs (files or tables) supplied to that image, or it may be used to post-process the image outputs.
-For example, if an extractor extracts CSV data in a non-UTF8 encoding, you can use the [`inconv` processor](https://github.com/keboola/processor-iconv/blob/master/README.md) as a post-processor to convert the CSV to UTF-8 as expected by [Storage](https://help.keboola.com/storage/).
+For example, if an extractor extracts CSV data in a non-UTF8 encoding, you can use the [`iconv` processor](https://github.com/keboola/processor-iconv/blob/master/README.md) as a post-processor to convert the CSV to UTF-8 as expected by [Storage](https://help.keboola.com/storage/).

 ## Configuration